11/18/19 By DAN ULLOA

 New Jersey legislators and cannabis advocates held a press conference in Trenton on Monday to announce the “94 No More” campaign to legalize adult-use cannabis by the end of the lame-duck legislative session on January 14th of next year.

-According to the American Civil Liberties Union (ACLU), more than 34,500 individuals are being arrested years and averages out to 94.
-The arrest statistics for cannabis possession have actually gotten worse in recent years!
+According to the American Civil Liberties Union (ACLU), more than 34,500 individuals are being arrested every year which averages out to 94.
+The arrest statistics for cannabis possession have actually gotten worse in recent years and the number keeps increasing.
 In the previously recorded year, 88 a day were arrested for possession.

 Among the cannabis advocates assembled were ACLU, the Coalition for Medical Marijuana in New Jersey (CMMNJ), the New Jersey Cannabis Business Association (NJCBA), the New Jersey Cannabis Industry Association (NJCIA), Garden State NORML, the United Farm and Commercial Workers (UFCW), the Teamsters union, the NJ NAACP, New Jersey United for Marijuana Reform (NJUMR), and Doctors for Cannabis Regulation (DFCR) along with a few lobbyists who were there to support and advance the campaign.